rdkcentral/Lightning-SDK/docs/plugins/tv.md

 TV.channel().then(channel => console.log(channel))
 ```

 The `channel` method returns a *Promise* that returns the channel information as an object.
+The Promise is *rejected* if an error occurred or if the App is not allowed to retrieve the information.

 During *development*, the `channel` method returns a *random mocked channel*.
 Optionally, you can [overwrite](#overwriting-default-values) the default values by editing the **settings.json** file.
 For example: